The Government set out its definition of British Values in the 2011 Prevent Strategy, and these values were reiterated in 2014.

 Each year the children decide upon their classroom rules charter and the rights associated with these.
 All the children contribute to the drawing up of the charter.

 Children have many opportunities for their voices to be heard.
-We have a school council which meets weekly and takes their findings back to their class.
-The council members are elected by their classmates and record back to them details of meetings and take their views and opinions to council meetings.
+We have a School Council which meets weekly and takes their findings back to their class.
+The council members are elected by their classmates and report back to them details of meetings and take their views and opinions to council meetings.
+Children have the opportunity to apply for positions within school; play leaders, classroom monitors, JTAs (Junior Travel Ambassadors), Fairtrade Ambassadors, Sports Crew, Eco-Warriors and Health and Safety Ambassadors.

 The Rule of Law